 Those are just a few basic questions.

-Let me move on to some more practical concerns.
+Let me move on to some more practical concerns about deportation defense.

 First, be aware there are too many deportation cases, too few judges.